Calgary Wildlife Rehabilitation Society

 1. To rescue and provide appropriate veterinary-based care and treatment to injured and orphaned wildlife with the goal of releasing vigorous individuals capable of successfully returning to their natural habitat.

 The Calgary Wildlife Rehabilitation Society rescues injured and orphaned wildlife in Calgary and the surrounding area.
 Animals are either rescued by our team of volunteers, brought to us by the public, come through Calgary 311 services, or filtered through local veterinary clinics.
 Once onsite, the animals are medically examined by our trained wildlife technicians and certified wildlife rehabbers, overseen by our staff veterinarian, and an appropriate course of treatment is implemented.
 Animals are kept at our facility until they are deemed medically fit by our staff veterinarian to be released back into the wild.
 An appropriate locale is carefully selected by the staff and all healthy individuals are released back into their natural habitat.
 Migratory animals are kept until the appropriate time of year.
-Animals unable to be released due to the severity of injuries sustained are euthanized or kept as education ambassadors.

 The Calgary Wildlife Rehabilitation Society works closely with Sustainable Resource Development to ensure that all animals are being taken care of appropriately.
 We are an accredited organization (Alberta Veterinary Medical Association) and do not charge for our services.